Fuckin' Problems: Music video

 The music video, directed by Sam Lecca and Clark Jackson, premiered on December 3, 2012 on 106 & Park.

 Remixes

-Young Money rapper Tyga has a freestyle to the song on his 2012 mixtape, 187.
+Young Money rapper Tyga has a freestyle to the song on his 2012 mixtape, 187, alongside "Clique" by Kanye West.
 Lil Wayne freestyled over the beat on his Dedication 5 mixtape along with Kidd Kidd and Euro.
 Other freestyles and remixes to the song have been done by Rick Ross (with Stalley), Trey Songz, Joell Ortiz and Kevin McCall, among others.

 Critical reception

 Complex named the song number 21 on their list of the 50 best songs of 2012.
 Pitchfork ranked it at number 35 on their list of the top 100 songs of 2013.
 XXL positioned it at number 14 on their list of the best songs of the year.

 Chart performance

 The song has sold over two million digital copies in the US as of October 2013.
 The song has since peaked at number 8 on the Billboard Hot 100 chart, and is the most successful song on the album.
 It is also Rocky's most successful song as a lead artist.